 Daniel's experience in higher education has motivated him to actively support the state's colleges and universities, which enable transformative research and also constitute the best ladder into the middle class in today's economy.
 In the Senate, he sits on that chamber's Appropriations, Education, Financial Institutions, and Revenue committees and serves as Chair of the Human Services committee.

 Daniel grew up in Bloomington, Indiana, and moved to Chicago after completing a Bachelor of Arts at Harvard University and a Ph.D. in mathematics at the Massachusetts Institute of Technology.
 At the age of 25, he joined the University of Chicago's mathematics faculty.
 He later served as an adviser to the governor on ethics and transparency.

-Daniel has received many recognitions for his public service, including the 2014 Community Investment Award from the Woodstock Institute and the 2012 John W. Maitland Award from the Illinois Biotechnology Industry Organization.
-Most recently, Daniel was named one of Crain’s Chicago Business’s “40 Under 40” class of 2014.
+Daniel has received many recognitions for his public service, including the 2016 Richard J. Phelan Profile in Courage Award from Planned Parenthood Illinois Action, the 2015 Alzehimer's Association Illinois Legislator of the Year award, the 2014 Community Investment Award from the Woodstock Institute, and the 2012 John W. Maitland Award from the Illinois Biotechnology Industry Organization.
+Daniel was also named one of Crain’s Chicago Business’s “40 Under 40” class of 2014.
 His wife, Karin, is a former Peace Corps volunteer now working on her doctorate in history at Northwestern University.
-They and their two children, Elliot and Theodore, reside in Evanston and worship at Temple Beth Israel.
+They live in Evanston with their two children, Elliot and Theodore.

 - Appropriations I